zygisS22/color-palette-extraction/README.md

-# Create a color palette from and image
+# Create a color palette from an image

 using median cut algorithm & color quantization to obtain a color palette with complementary in plain Javascript.